+Custom Logic

-Custom Logic The remainder of the receiver processing up to demodulation is performed by custom logic.
+The remainder of the receiver processing up to demodulation is performed by custom logic and DSP.
 The digitized quadrature signal from the RF hardware is digitally down-converted to a zero IF and channel filtering is performed at baseband.
 Different filter shapes are possible to accommodate the various channel spacings and data requirements.
-These filters provide the bulk of adjacent channel selectivity for narrow-band operation.
+These filters provide the bulk of adjacent channel selectivity for narrowband operation.
 The filters have linear phase response so that good group-delay performance for data is achieved.
 The filters also decimate the sample rate down to 48 kHz.
-Custom logic also performs demodulation, which is multiplexed along with AGC and amplitude data and fed via a single synchronous serial port to the DSP.
-The stream is demultiplexed and the demodulation data used as an input for further audio processing.
-Noise Squelch The noise squelch process resides in the DSP.
+AGC and amplitude data are fed via a single synchronous serial port to the DSP which also performs demodulation.
+The stream is de-multiplexed and the demodulation data used as an input for further audio processing.

+Noise Squelch

+The noise squelch process resides in the DSP.
 The noise content above and adjacent to the voice band is measured and compared with a preset threshold.
 When a wanted signal is present, out-of-band noise content is reduced and, if below the preset threshold, is indicated as a valid wanted signal.
-RSSI Receive signal strength is measured by a process resident in the DSP.
-This process obtains its input from the demodulator (RF signal magnitude value) and from the AGC (present gain value).
-With these two inputs and a calibration factor, the RF signal strength at the antenna can be accurately calculated.
-Calibration The following items within the receiver path are factory-calibrated: front-end tuning AGC noise squelch RSSI Information on the calibration of these items is given in the online help facility of the calibration application.